girlsrituals/girlsrituals/README.md

 C + H okay !!!!

-No dni i block or avoid who i dont like thnx
+No dni i block or avoid who i dont like thnx.
+South park fans are on lowk on thin ice though

-Dandys world and south park fans are on thin ice (friends exempt) lowkey....
+Other than that sit with me interact be my Friend dont worry its Okay sweetie im a pretty chill guy yeah !